 Category A: Small Sites

 In this category, pricing is ‘bundled’: a simple pricing structure that combines the price of energy, network, metering and other charges.
-Once bundled, pricing is presented to you in an on-peak and an off-peak rate.
+Once bundled, pricing is presented to you as a retail service fee an on-peak and an off-peak rate.

 Category B: Large Sites

-In this category, pricing is mostly ‘unbundled’: energy, network, capacity, and other charges are charged and presented to you separately.
+In this category, pricing is mostly ‘unbundled’: retail service fee, energy, network, capacity, and other charges are charged and presented to you separately.
 You can opt for bundled pricing, which may be more expensive, but will minimise the risk of price fluctuations throughout the contract term.

 Non-mandatory services

-• Renewable Energy Buy Back Scheme: sites with solar renewable energy systems have the potential to sell surplus electrical energy back onto the SWIS.
+- Renewable Energy Buy Back Service: sites with solar renewable energy systems have the potential to sell surplus electrical energy back onto the SWIS.
+Customers to note that each panel contractor may include their terms and conditions when responding to quotes requesting this service.
+It is at the customer’s discretion to accept these terms and conditions when agreeing to this service.

 Speak to your contractor for further information about non-mandatory services on offer.